sylynder/Slice-Library/README.md

 @each('view.name', $cars, 'car', 'view.empty')
 ```

-### Extending Slice-Library Directives
+### Extending Plates Directives

-Slice-Library allows you to define your own custom directives using the `directive` method.
+Plates allows you to define your own custom directives using the `directive` method.
 When the Slice compiler encounters the custom directive, it will call the provided callback with the expression that the directive contains.

 The following example creates a @slice('Text') directive which echo a given string: